aquova/governor/README.md

 - Running the Discord bot itself requires Python 3.
 The Python libraries needed can be installed via: `python3 -m pip install -r requirements.txt`

-- In order to run the leaderboard page on a webserver, PHP must be installed, along with the php-curl, php-json, and php-sqlite packages.
+- In order to run the leaderboard page on a webserver, PHP must be installed, along with the php-json, and php-sqlite3 packages.

 ## TODO